silverstripe/developer-docs/en/02_Developer_Guides/01_Templates/02_Common_Variables.md

 Will loop over all Children records of the current object context.
 Children are pages that sit under the current page in the `CMS` or a custom list of data.
 This originates in the `Versioned` extension's `getChildren` method.

+See [Looping Over Lists](syntax#looping-over-lists) for more information about looping in general.

 [alert]
 For doing your website navigation most likely you'll want to use `$Menu` since its independent of the page context.